 What Does A Civil Engineer Do?
 A civil engineer is responsible for designing buildings, roads, bridges, and other structures.
 He or she designs the shape and location of the structures, the materials that will be used, and whether or not there will be any environmental impact on the site.
 Civil engineers are also responsible for calculating the strength and stability of any proposed structure.
-They are also responsible for the construction and installation of the new structure or project.
+They are also responsible for constructing and installing the new structure or project.
 Civil engineers have bachelor’s degrees in engineering and are usually licensed by the State of California.

-Again, they can specialize in different areas within the engineering field such as Structural Engineering, Environmental Engineering, Transportation Engineering, Hydraulics, Geotechnical Engineering, Water Resources Engineering, or even Civil/Architecture.
+Again, they can specialize in different areas within the engineering field, such as Structural Engineering, Environmental Engineering, Transportation Engineering, Hydraulics, Geotechnical Engineering, Water Resources Engineering, or even Civil/Architecture.
 What Is The Work Environment Like?
 A civil engineer is usually working under pressure to meet deadlines and sometimes dealing with deadlines set by upper management.
 He or she has to manage the workload of a project and work with other professionals who will be working on that project to ensure it is done correctly.
-A civil engineer usually works 40 hours per week, so it is not a job for someone who likes to work long hours every day.
-Because of this, it can be hard to get a promotion within an organization, especially if you are working for a smaller company.
+A civil engineer usually works 40 hours per week, so it is not a job for someone who likes to work long hours daily.
+Because of this, getting a promotion within an organization can be challenging, especially if you are working for a smaller company.

 Salary and Job Outlook Civil engineers have a very competitive salary.
 According to the Bureau of Labor Statistics (BLS), the mean wage for a civil engineer was $90,090.
-The BLS also stated that the number of new jobs for civil engineers were expected to grow by 18 percent.
+The BLS also stated that the number of new jobs for civil engineers was expected to grow by 18 percent.
 However, the rate of job growth varies by region.
-According to the BLS, the highest paying area for civil engineers is the West, followed by the Northeast.
-The lowest paying area for civil engineers is the South.
+According to the BLS, the highest-paying area for civil engineers is the West, followed by the Northeast.
+The lowest-paying area for civil engineers is the South.
 The Midwest has the second lowest pay for civil engineers, followed by the West.
 What Are Some Common Civil Engineering Jobs?
-A common job for a civil engineer is: Project Manager – Project managers help with managing the entire project and ensuring that it gets done on time and within budget.
+A typical job for a civil engineer is Project Manager – Project managers help manage the entire project and ensure it gets done on time and within budget.

 You are strongly encouraged to watch both videos about civil engineers below, take good notes, and then visit the comments section below and share your thoughts and your knowledge on civil engineers in the United States of America.